semrush/intergalactic/website/docs2/style/design-tokens/design-tokens.md

 **First of all, answer these questions for your case:**

-1. Do you want to use the components of the Intergalactic design system and need a completely different look and feel for them?
+1. Do you want to use the components of the Intergalactic Design System and need a completely different look and feel for them?
 2. Is your product not a Semrush core product?

 If the answer to all the questions above is yes, then you definitely need a theme that is different from the default one.